wizardofki-mage/Student-Information-System/README.md

 - The custom ArrayList extends the AbstractList class, and both of these classes implement a List interface (since the interface specifies what methods List classes should have- an example of programming by contract).
 - The custom ArrayList also uses generics, but not Comparable or iterator.
 - I also followed a suggestion in the third chapter on sorted and unsorted lists in *Object-Oriented Data Structures* by N. Dale, D.T.
 Joyce, and C. Weems on returning a copy of the object that was gotten or removed from a list to ensure information hiding and better encapsulation.
 (This is only used in the places where it makes sense to do so and not if it is going to break something downstream).
+- The StudentBST's getHeight() method that I went with and that works is based on the one found on stackoverflow.com
+- I added guards to check for null in the left and right nodes and to end recursion with the base case that both left and right equal null.
+The original poster "Michael" had just one method, and I split it into two to have a helper recursive method and to fit the interface of my implementation.
+- I also came up with the return statement: return left > right ?
+1 + left : 1 + right;.
+- The nested if/else structure in the private int countLeaves(Treenode<E> root) helper method is based on the nested if/else statements from this source: https://www.youtube.com/watch?v=7ZWH0ZbUIcs Some of that method I figured out on my own such as if (root.left == null && root.right == null) return 1;
+- I figured out the code for public boolean isFullBinaryTree() and its helper method entirely on my own after writing some pseudo code on a sheet of scratch paper.
+- I figured out the code for public boolean isFullBinaryTree() and its helper method entirely on my own after writing some pseudo code on a sheet of scratch paper.
+- All of the code is in SIS.java with multiple internal classes because this was one of the requirements of the assignment submission.

 ## Technologies: